pachadotdev/cepii-datasets-arrow/README.md

 # CEPII Datasets to Arrow Parquet

 This repo does not contain the datasets, just the scripts to ease reproducible research.
+In order to access the datasets you need a BACI subscription and/or premium UN COMTRADE access.

 ## GeoDist